Frequently Asked Questions

 4. Timing: Apply organic compost once every three months for container plants.

-5. Additional nutrients: Borax, calcium, and micronutrients can improve fruit growth and firmness.
+5. Additional nutrients: Borax, calcium, magnesium, and micronutrients can improve fruit growth and firmness.

 Pollination 🦇